 Let’s start with the keyboard and mouse first, since it has changed the least over the years.
 The keyboard and mouse are not designed for video games.
-They were created for general PC use.
-So instead, video games have been designed around them.
+They were created for general PC use alongside a mouse pad.
+Many gamers opt for custom mouse pads to help stop them from sticking to the desks, and this is a holdover from the days when computer mice would have roller balls inside.
+So, as the mouse pad evolved to help with the mouse, so too have video games been designed around them.
 The problem with not being designed for video games is that there has been no evolution in the devices, pushing them towards a more efficient gaming purpose.
 This brings us to gaming mouses and gaming keyboards.
 There is a wide variety of premium items available for PC gamers that were designed to push this input device towards more of a gaming purpose.
 However, as with most things PC, these premium devices vary wildly.
 Accordingly, my comments on the keyboard and mouse will be applying to the standard setup, which most gamers will be running, and not some premium model that might have a hidden feature I’m not aware of.
 There are simply too many niche products to take into account, and my own experience with them haven’t left me too impressed.

 Precision is also important in strategy games, both real time and turn-based.
 With turn-based strategy games, the mouse is important to quickly and accurately navigate a huge variety of menus and be able to interact with the board at any location at a moment’s notice.
 Real time strategy games like StarCraft 2 require the mouse to play because these games are based entirely around speed.
 A controller simply cannot match up.
 In fact, I am of the firm opinion that, with regards to both turn-based and real time strategy games, this is the one genre that is simply incompatible with controllers.
 It’s been tried, but games like Civilization Revolution, and Halo Wars have left a lot to be desired, and are clearly mere shadows of the greats of the industry.